 The purpose of the After School and Summer Enrichment program is to provide youth ages 5 to 14 with the resources and opportunities to develop and expand cooperative and interdependent relationships through organized activities.
 The program is designed to improve academic performance, enhance leadership and communication skills, increase awareness of other cultures, inspire a sense of community pride, and teach the importance of volunteerism and philanthropy to build strong and healthy communities.
 It operates after school during the year and full day during the summer and school release days.
 Click here for more information on the After School and Summer Enrichment program.

-The Food Shelf and Clothing Closet operate out of the branch service centers of Hallie Q. Brown at Skyline Towers and 100 N. Oxford Street, where they administers a broad range of emergency, referral and other support services.
+The Food Shelf and Clothing Closet is located at the main Center along with a branch service center at Skyline Towers, where they administers a broad range of emergency, referral and other support services.
 Among these services are the Food Shelf which operates from a Client Choice model and Clothing Closet which provides free clothing and small household items for families.
 The goal is to assist families in achieving self-sufficiency and self-empowerment, thus reducing their dependency on the food shelf and other services for their health and well-being.
 Click here for more information on the Food Shelf and Clothing Closet.

 Hallie Q. Brown currently serves as a gathering place for Seniors to enhance their independence through a connection to services and activities.
 Community "Grandmothers" volunteer in the Child Care center to provide care and support to the children and other Seniors volunteer in additional areas of the Center.
 Our most active programs are the Golden Agers and the Retired Men's Club.
 Both groups meet at the Center and are always welcoming new members.
 Read below for more information.